Six-Seven-Studios/Rust-Racers/README.md

   * Collisions
   * Slow down and speed up on different terrain
 * One map of size 5000px x 5000px and one car model
+  * By car model we mean a car skin

 ## Final Goals